 [Feel free to add any personal details such as schools attended or connections to the community, etc.]

-I’m reaching out to you to let you know I am very interested in following budget and revenue issues at the state level and plan to stay involved in the process as we move towards the legislative session this year.
+I’m reaching out to you to let you know I am deeply concerned by the budget shortfall and its effects in my community.
+I plan to stay involved in the process as we move towards the legislative session this year.
 I’d like to be kept informed as you work on pending legislation and keep an open dialogue as various budgeting decisions are made and revenue policies are proposed.

 MAKING YOUR VOICE HEARD

 Throughout the legislative session, you'll have opportunities to reach out to your legislator in support or in opposition to bills impacting our lives and communities.
 Each of them has a legislative aide whose main job is to note your concerns and pass them along to the legislator.
 Calling their offices will give you an opportunity to be counted among the voices on either side.

 Those calls make a real difference.
 Legislators have noted that when they get 15 calls on a bill, they know it's significant and make sure to pay attention to the debate as it moves through the process.
 Save their numbers in your phone, and don't hesitate to call them.
 Their job is to represent you -- their constituents!

 When you call, all you have to say is